|Center, Institute, Program||Continuum Cardiovascular Centers of New York

 Dr Tamis-Holland is a spokesperson for the American Heart Association, and is on the writing committee for the American Heart Association/American College of Cardiology’s “Guidelines for ST Segment elevation Infarction”.
 She is also an executive committee member for the American Heart Association’s Mission Lifeline NYC STEMI Accelerator Program and a member of the medical leadership committee of the NYC Go Red for Women campaign.
 Dr Tamis-Holland serves on the American College of Cardiology’s Council for Academic Cardiology.
 She was recently rewarded a community out-reach grant from the American Heart Association to develop a family nutritional educational program for spanish speaking patients.

 Dr Tamis-Holland holds a post as Assistant Professor of Clinical Medicine at Columbia University College of Physicians and Surgeons and is an instructor for the City University of New York Sophie Davis School of Biomedical Education.
 She has lectured extensively on topics related to coronary artery disease at local and national cardiology meetings.
-Dr Tamis-Holland was voted teacher of the year by the Cardiology Fellows at St Luke’s and Roosevelt Hospitals.
+Dr Tamis-Holland was voted teacher of the year by the Cardiology Fellows at Mount Sinai St. Luke's Roosevelt.